This Wild Concept Phone's Got All the Sweet Gimmicks the Rest Should Have

 Advertisement

-And then there’s the Apex’s secret party trick: a selfie cam the pops up from the phone’s top edge.
+And then there’s the Apex’s secret party trick: a selfie cam that pops up from the phone’s top edge.
 In normal use, the camera is hidden away, flush against its body, but as soon as you open up the camera app and press the button to switch to selfie mode, up it rises, like a black and gray monument celebrating modern day narcissism.

 In a world where every other company has been trying to figure out where to put a front camera on an all screen phone, Vivo just went out and did it.
 Hell yes.